AnshulRustogi/Cowin-Vaccine-Appointement-Finder/README.md

 # Cowin-Vaccine-Appointement-Finder
-A web-interface made using Cowin API to search for vaccine appointement in a given pincode using Python, Flask, jQuery and AJAX.
+A web-interface made using Cowin API to search for vaccine appointement for a given pincode using Python, Flask, jQuery and AJAX.

 To run please use python virutal venv
 Steps: